Denge Wood: Fauna

 The wood provides an important habitat for nesting and migratory birds including the nightingale (Luscinia megarhynchos), chiffchaff (Phylloscopus collybita) and spotted flycatcher (Muscicapa striata).
 Up to 27 species of butterfly have been recorded in the area managed by the Woodland Trust and there are populations of green hairstreak (Callophrys rubi), grizzled skipper (Pyrgus malvae) and the scarce Duke of Burgundy (Hamearis lucina).
 The woodland provides a habitat for mammals including the dormouse (Muscardinus avellanarius) and reptiles such as common lizard (Zootoca vivipara) and adder (Vipera berus).
 There are also populations of fallow deer (Dama dama) and roe deer (Capreolus capreolus).

 Human use

-Denge Wood is a popular site for walking and horse-riding due to its scenic beauty and ecological interest.
+Denge Wood is a popular site for walking and horse-riding due to its scenery and ecological interest.
 The land that is owned by the Woodland Trust and Forestry Commission is open access and there a network of footpaths, bridleways and byways that cross the wood.
 Parts of Denge Wood are also used for economic activity such as forestry.

-In May 2005 Denge Wood was the site of a rave that attracted up to 2000 people to the site.
+In May 2005, Denge Wood was the site of a rave that attracted approximately 2000 people to the site.
 The rave resulted in substantial damage to wildlife and the rubbish left behind including human excrement, methadone bottles and needles took a whole day to clear up.
 The Criminal Justice and Public Order Act prevents raves although the police stated that they did not have the resources available at the time to act against the event.